mongator/documentation/mandango/reference-mapping.rst

 References are relations to other documents.
 MongoDB doesn't allow joins or foreign keys, nut you can save references to other documents and later consult them.
-Mandango allows you to do this very easily.
+Mongator allows you to do this very easily.

 You just have to indicate the name of the reference and the document class you want to reference.